MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 - Added support for `gsl::not_null` to code analysis.

-- Support for libfuzzer under the **`/fsanitize=fuzzer`** compiler option.
+- Support for Libfuzzer under the **`/fsanitize=fuzzer`** compiler option.

 ## Release notes for older versions

 Release notes for older C++ versions are also available.
 For information on what's new for C++ in Visual Studio 2019, see [What's new for C++ in Visual Studio 2019](what-s-new-for-cpp-2019.md).
 For information on what's new for C++ in Visual Studio 2017, see [What's new for C++ in Visual Studio 2017](what-s-new-for-cpp-2017.md).
 For information on what's new in earlier versions, see [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).

-## Known Issues
+## Known issues

-For more information on open issues and available workarounds for C++ in Visual Studio 2022, see the C++ Developer Community [Known issues](https://developercommunity.visualstudio.com/search?space=62&stateGroup=active&ftype=problem&sort=votes&q=2022) list.
+For more information on open issues and available workarounds for C++ in Visual Studio 2022, see the C++ Developer Community [issues list](https://developercommunity.visualstudio.com/search?space=62&stateGroup=active&ftype=problem&sort=votes&q=2022).

 ## Feedback and suggestions

 We'd love to hear from you!
-You can [Report a Problem or Suggest a Feature](https://docs.microsoft.com/en-us/visualstudio/ide/visualstudio/ide/how-to-report-a-problem-with-visual-studio) by using the Send Feedback icon in the upper right-hand corner of either the installer or the Visual Studio IDE, or from **Help** > **Send Feedback**.
+You can [Report a Problem or Suggest a Feature](/visualstudio/ide/visualstudio/ide/how-to-report-a-problem-with-visual-studio) by using the Send Feedback icon in the upper right-hand corner of either the installer or the Visual Studio IDE, or from **Help** > **Send Feedback**.
 You can track your issues by using [Visual Studio Developer Community](https://developercommunity.visualstudio.com/), where you add comments or find solutions.
 You can also get free installation help through our [Live Chat support](https://visualstudio.microsoft.com/vs/support/#talktous).

 ## Blogs